mdcatapult/marshmallow-msi/README.md

 1. process_imat.py - Marshmallow class - which converts imzml files to imat object.
 2. synth_msi.py -  SynthMSI class - generates synthetic MSI dataset when given 2 binary masks.

-Note: This repository is not actively maintained.
-For the latest version, please contact the author.

 Shield: [![CC BY-NC-ND 4.0][cc-by-nc-nd-shield]][cc-by-nc-nd]